-Based on the evidence, the Principal or Principal's designee shall determine whether the student committed the disciplinary offense, and, if so, after considering mitigating circumstances and alternatives to suspension, the remedy or consequence to be imposed.
+Based on the preponderance of evidence presented at the hearing, the Principal or Principal's designee shall determine whether the student committed the disciplinary offense, and, if so, after considering mitigating circumstances, the remedy or consequence to be imposed.
 The Principal shall send the written determination in English and the primary language spoken in the student's home to the student and parent/guardian by certified first-class mail and by email to an address provided by the parent for school communications, or any other method of delivery agreed to by the Principal/designee and the parent/guardian.